cylead/daily-writing/linear algebra/Trefethen notes.md

 SVD vs eigenvalue decomposition: p33

 SVD provides the low rank Approximation of a matrix that captures as much as the energy of the matrix as possible.

+Application of SVD: determing the rank, finding accurate orthonormal basis, calculating norm, and other problems.

 ## Part III Conditioning and Stability